Lishang25/Traffic-Intersection-using-Computer-Vision-System/README.md

 Adaptive Traffic Control Systems (ATCS): Providing the feedback loop necessary for AI-driven traffic lights that adjust timing based on live approach volumes.

+Multimodal Mobility Profiling: Analyzing the interaction between different vehicle classes to improve the coexistence of freight, private transport, and micro-mobility lanes.